PZL Mielec

 PZL Mielec (Polskie Zakłady Lotnicze - Polish Aviation Works), formerly WSK-Mielec (Wytwórnia Sprzętu Komunikacyjnego) and WSK "PZL-Mielec" is a Polish aerospace manufacturer based in Mielec.
 It is the largest aerospace manufacturer in postwar Poland.
-In 2007, it was acquired by Sikorsky Aircraft Corporation, which retained the brand name.
+In 2007, it was acquired by Sikorsky Aircraft Corporation, now a unit of Lockheed Martin, which retained the brand name.
 Between 1948 and 2014, the company manufactured approximately 15,600 aircraft.

 History

 Before 1945

 In 1938-1939, Państwowe Zakłady Lotnicze ("State Aviation Works"; PZL), Poland's largest aviation company, built a factory in Mielec, designated PZL WP-2 (Wytwórnia Płatowców 2; "Airframe Factory no. 2").
 Production there began just before the outbreak of World War II.
 In March 1939, the plant began manufacturing its first aircraft — PZL.37 Łoś bombers, assembled from components delivered from the PZL WP-1 factory in Warsaw.
 There were 700 workers at that time.